yiisoft/validator/docs/guide/built-in-rules-nested.md

 ### One-to-many and many-to-many relations

-The example in "Basic usage" section shows working only with one-to-one relations, when `Nested` rule is enough for referencing relations.
+The example in [Basic usage] section shows working only with one-to-one relations, when `Nested` rule is enough for referencing relations.
 But it can be combined with other complex rules, such as `Each`, to validate one-to-many and many-to-many relations as well: